backstage/backstage/.changeset/moody-apes-tickle.md

 '@backstage/plugin-catalog': patch
 ---

-Added options property to CatalogTable and DefaultCatalogPage to support customization of the Catalog Table.
+Added tableOptions property to CatalogTable and DefaultCatalogPage to support customization of the Catalog Table.
 Related issue #10453